ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 ClosedMessage | Optional | string | The message that displays if a user interacts with the store when conditions are not met.
 If not set, no message will be displayed.

 ### Condition Checking
 All `When` fields used for various condition checking uses vanilla [event preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions). `When` takes an array of strings.
-Each String can be a full list of conditions that must ALL be met seperated by `/` values just like vanilla event conditions.
+Each String can be a full list of conditions that must ALL be met separated by `/` values just like vanilla event conditions.

 Example:
-`z spring/z summer/z fall` means "not in spring,summer,or fall" which would result in the condition returnign true only if it's winter
+`z spring/z summer/z fall` means "not in spring,summer,or fall" which would result in the condition returning true only if it's winter

 When multiple fields are provided, the condition will work if _any_ of the strings return a true.
 Here's an example of a shop that has different opening hours based on season:
 ```js